rancher/rke2/docs/cis_self_assessment.md

 /bin/ps -ef | grep kube-apiserver | grep -v grep
 ```

-Verify the output contains these 2 arguments.
+Verify that the --kubelet-client-certificate and --kubelet-client-key arguments exist and they are set as appropriate.

 **Remediation:**
 By default, RKE2 kube-apiserver is ran with these arguments for secure communication with kubelet.
 No manual remediation is needed.